BillyFerrara/active-record-podwork/instructions.md

 ## Migrations
 - Create a migration for a Users table.
 A User will have a name and email.
 - Create a migration for a Trails table.
-A trail will have a name, location, and length.
+A trail will have a name, location, and length (all strings).
 A trail will be associated with a user.
 - Add a birthdate column to the Users table
 - Add a difficulty column to the Trails table
-- On the Users table, change the name of the 'name' column to 'username'
+- On the Trails table, change the type of the 'length' column to 'integer'
 - Run your migrations
-- Where will you check to see if your migrations were successful?a
+- Where will you check to see if your migrations were successful?

 ## Models
 - Create a User model